Clamentos/FabRISC/src/spec/Section6.typ

         comment([

             Five banks of several registers might seem overkill, but thanks to FabRISC flexibility the hardware designers can choose only what they desire and how much.
 The `SGPRB` and `VGPRB` are standard across many ISAs and are the classic scalar general purpose and vector files.
-I decided to not split integer and floating point further into separate files because i wanted to allow easy bit fiddling on floating point data without having to move back and forth between files, as well as for simplicity and lower amount state.
-This can increase the register pressure in some situations but the ISA provides instructions that allow efficient data packing and unpacking, thus reclaiming some, if not all, of the pressure.
+I decided to not split integer and floating point further into separate files because i wanted to allow easy bit manipulation on floating point data without having to move back and forth between files, as well as for simplicity and lower amount state.
+This can increase the register pressure in some situations but the ISA provides instructions that allow efficient data packing and unpacking, thus reclaiming some of the pressure.
 Another issue could potentially be a higher number of structural hazards as both integer and floating point instructions will read and write to the same bank.

             The `HLPRB` and `PERFCB` are a "nice to have" features for more advanced systems allowing a very granular amount of control over arithmetic edge cases, memory boundary checking, debugging, as well as performance monitoring.
-Performance counters are a standard feature among modern high performance processors because they are essential in determine what causes stalls and bottlenecks, thus allowing for proper software profiling.
+Performance counters are a standard feature among modern high performance processors because they are essential in determine what causes stalls and bottlenecks, thus allowing for proper software profiling at the lowest possible level.
 It is not recommended to perform register renaming on these registers as they are mostly a "set and forget" kind of resources.
-Instructions that modify these banks should behave in a similar manner to fences.
+Instructions that modify these banks should have fence-like semantics.

             The `SPRB` mainly holds privileged registers and flag bits that dictate the behavior of the system while it's running.
 This bank also holds several registers that are essential for events and other modules to work, as well as privileged resources.
 It is not recommended to perform register renaming on these registers since they will be modified less often.
-Instructions that modify these banks should behave in a similar manner to fences.
+Instructions that modify this bank should have fence-like semantics.

             This ISA also allows quite large vector widths to accommodate more exotic and special microarchitectures as well as byte-level granularity.
 The size must be at least twice the `WLEN` up to a maximum of 8 times, except for 32 and 64 bit architectures which stops at 512 bits.
 This is quite large even for vector heavy specialist machines.
 Vector execution is also possible at low `WLEN` of 8 and 16 bits but it probably won't be the best idea because of the limited word length.
 I expect an `MXVL` of 128 to 256 bits to be the most used for general purpose microarchitectures such as CPUs because it gives a good boost in performance for data-independent code, without hindering other aspects of the system such as power consumption, chip area, frequency or resource usage in FPGAs too much.
 512 bits will probably be the practical limit as even real commercial CPUs make tradeoffs between width and frequency.
 For an out-of-order machine the reservation stations and the reorder buffer would already be quite sizeable at 512 bits, however, it's always possible to decouple the two pipelines in order to minimize power and resource usage if a wide `MXVL` is desired.
         ])